The phase diagram of the Polyakov Nambu Jona-Lasinio approach for finite chemical potentials: Results

 Fig. \ref{Pmx} shows the contribution to the pressure of the different mesons included in our calculation.
 In leading order in $N_c$ neither in NJL nor in PNJL such a contribution exists.
 Being the lightest meson, the pseudoscalar pion is contributing most to the pressure.
 Although unstable, the mesons contribute to the pressure also above the phase transition but naturally this contribution tends to vanish at large temperatures.
 The pressure of the scalar mesons exhibits two different contributions.
 Due to its large width the scalar $\sigma$ contributes to the pressure already at very low temperatures.
 At higher temperatures, we observe a chiral restoration for the scalar and pseudoscalar mesons which have there the same finite mass and consequently the same contribution to the pressure.

 \begin{centering}

 \end{centering}

 In Fig. \ref{PQ} we show the pressure contribution of gluons, quarks and mesons as a function of the temperature.
 At high temperatures, the pressure is dominated by the quark contribution.
 Mesons dominate at low temperature and present a non negligible contribution around $T_c$ indicating that at $\mu=0$ we have a cross over and not a sharp transition between the phases.
 The gluon pressure is negative at low temperature what can be interpreted as an attractive interaction.
 It becomes positive at higher temperature and reaches asymptotically the YM pressure.
+One notices that quarks start to contribute to the pressure below $T\approx 155\ MeV$, being usually considered as the critical temperature of the cross over phase transition.
+Introducing more hadrons we expect a larger hadronic contribution and therefore a smaller contribution of the quarks but one should keep in mind that we face a cross over where the degrees of freedom in the vicinity of $T_c$ are not know even if hadron gas calculations with vacuum masses agree with lattice gauge calculations below $T_c$.

 \begin{centering}

 \end{centering}